 The in-app patterns were a little less appealing to me.
 I’ll talk more about it in the app-portion of this review, but I just found them to be harder to get my body in-sync with.

-Best Vibrations Winner: Lush or Esca
+Best Vibrations Winner: Lovense Lush

 The strong power of the Lush makes it the winner here for me.
 It can just achieve an intensity that the Esca can’t.
 There’s definitely some benefits to the Esca Vibrations too though – it’s really about what you’re wanting.